alburezg/grandparents_DemoKin/README.md

 grandchildren in a range of countries and the related kin dependencies.

 The code runs in R, preferably in RStudio.

+The intuition here is that we can approximate the number of grandparents in a population in year `y` from a number of known quantities: a) the age distribution of grandparents of Focal, b) the age distribution of grandchildren for people alive in year `y`, and c) population size by age in year `y`.

 <img src="DemoKin-Logo.png" align="right" width="200" />